-Individual therapy takes on average 12-20 hours of work, while couples therapy on average requires 18-30 hours.
-For our clients living in Los-Angles area the standard approach is a 2-hour session once a week.
-For our non-local clients weekend intensives and online therapy is a great option.
+Individual therapy takes on average 10-15 hours of work, while couples therapy on average requires 16 - 24 hours.
+For our clients living in Los-Angles area the standard approach is a 1-hour session once a week.

 West Hollywood Couples Therapy Clinic is a fee-for-service clinic.
 The fee is paid at the time of service and is the responsibility of our clients.
 Our services may be covered in part by your health insurance or employee benefit plan.
 Although we do not accept insurance in the clinic, we will provide you with all necessary documentation for you to bill your carrier directly.
 For more information please contact your insurance carrier, and inquire about the reimbursement rate for mental health services provided by out-of-network provider.

 What about medication vs. psychotherapy?

 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.
 Working with your medical doctor you can determine what's best for you, and in some cases a combination of medication and therapy is the right course of action.